deniz-icin/aws-ssm-lister/README.md

 # aws-ssm-lister

-## This project list all SSM parameters in AWS and their contents.
+## This project list all SSM parameters and their contents in AWS.

 ### Dependencies:
 Docker